Festival Programme

 A Care Cafe is a warm and welcoming space where individuals come together for meaningful conversations – under a roof of care.
 At the heart of this Care Cafe is a commitment to exploring taboo topics surrounding diverse bodies, sex, and menopause.
 It's a safe haven where attendees feel empowered to openly discuss the impact of periods on a monthly basis, delving into the emotional nuances that accompany this natural phenomenon.

 But that's not all.
-We're also excited to feature an intervention by the talented artist, Midgette Bardot (Tamm Reynolds).
+We're also excited to feature interventions by the talented artists, including Midgette Bardot (Tamm Reynolds) and Tallulah Frendo.
 Midgette will shed light on the intersectionality of disability and sex, sparking thought-provoking discussions and fostering a deeper understanding of these complex issues.
 The afternoon will round up with an opportunity to ask Dr. Ali Mears, a consultant on sexual health, all of our questions.

 Join us for an afternoon of connection, enlightenment, and community at the Care Cafe!